Now follow us on Twitter: ImpressLung

 This model from NHS Islington is also available as a NICE example of shared learning Introduction of pulmonary rehabilitation programme in primary care in accordance with COPD guidance

-From Primary Care Respiratory Society (PCRS-UK)
+From Primary Care Respiratory Society (PRS UK) (ex GPIAG)

 Best practice